k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 <web>

 - Previous TDM versions automated the TDM implementation process for JDBC data sources.
 With TDM V9.4.0, this automation has been extended to include NoSQL data sources as well.
-The relevant templates are included in the data source connector’s extension.
+The relevant templates are included in the data source connector extension.
 The **TDMLUInitBasedOnFabric** flow now supports adding the TDM setup to LUs that are based on NoSQL data sources.

 </web>

 #### TDMLUInitBasedOnFabric Flow Execution

-1. Verify that the LU schema does not have [grouped tables](/articles/03_logical_units/16_LU_schema_group_and_ungroup_tables.md), and deploy the LU to Fabric debug server before running the flow.
+1. Verify that the LU schema does not contain [grouped tables](/articles/03_logical_units/16_LU_schema_group_and_ungroup_tables.md), and deploy the LU to the Fabric debug server before running the flow.
-2. Optional - [Filter out LU tables from the Broadway flows](05b_filter_out_lu_tables.md) (delete, load, and data generation flows).
+2. Optional — [filter out LU tables from the Broadway flows](05b_filter_out_lu_tables.md) (delete, load, and data generation flows).
-3. Set the flow's input parameters before executing it:
+3. Set the flow input parameters before executing it:

    - **LU_NAME**
-   - **SOURCE_INTERFACE** - populated with the source DB interface name.
+   - **SOURCE_INTERFACE** — populated with the source DB interface name.
-   - **SOURCE_SCHEMA** - populated with the source DB schema name.
+   - **SOURCE_SCHEMA** — populated with the source DB schema name.
-   - **OVERRIDE_EXISTING_FLOWS** - true/false.
+   - **OVERRIDE_EXISTING_FLOWS** — true/false.
 It indicates if the execution recreates existing flows.
-   - **TARGET_SCHEMA** - populated with the target DB schema name.
+   - **TARGET_SCHEMA** — populated with the target DB schema name.
-   - **TARGET_INTERFACE** - populated with the target DB interface name.
+   - **TARGET_INTERFACE** — populated with the target DB interface name.
-   - **TARGET_ENVIRONMENT** - populated with one of the target environments' names.
-Can be populated with '_dev' if the Environments are not defined yet.
+   - **TARGET_ENVIRONMENT** — populated with one of the target environment names.
+Can be populated with '_dev' in case the Environments are not yet defined.

-3. Additional **flow input parameters**:
+4. Additional **flow input parameters**:

    - Set the **CREATE_DELETE_TABLES** input parameter to **true** in order to create and add the target tables to the LU.

    - Set the **CREATE_GENERATE_FLOWS** input parameter to **true** in order to create rule-based data generation flows for the LU.